-Schools usually prohibit the use of free webmail accounts within school.
-However, some pupils may use webmail outside school.
+Schools usually prohibit the use of free webmail accounts.
+However, pupils may use webmail outside school.
 Teach pupils to check for privacy statements when signing up for webmail accounts and not to consent to their details being shared with third parties, to minimise the amount of spam they receive.